In this post, we look at five simple ways to keep the writing dream alive.

-Why Not Reboot Your Writing in 2019?
+Why Not Reboot Your Writing?

 As we approach the new year, we’re always dangerously tempted to make resolutions.

 Rather than a die-hard ‘to do’ list for the next twelve months, here are five gentler opportunities to revive our flagging efforts as writers.